Death-row inmate says lawyer relied on Wikipedia, disbarred attorney

 The attorney did not respond to a request for comment.

-In its response to Preyor's appeal, pending Wednesday afternoon in the Fifth Circuit of the U.S. Court of Appeals, the state said that the inmate failed to show that what his ex-lawyer did "amounts to fraud on the court."
+In its response to Preyor's appeal, the state said that the inmate failed to show that what his ex-lawyer did "amounts to fraud on the court."
 The state also said Preyor had waited too long to make his claim, which was filed two weeks before his execution.

 "Preyor is not deserving of a stay of execution," the state wrote.

 Texas has scheduled Preyor's lethal injection for 6 p.m.
-Central Time, but if Preyor's appeals go all the way to the U.S. Supreme Court, that could be delayed.
+Central Time, but that could be delayed while the nation's highest court considers his petition.